Trachysphaera lobata (Ribaut, 1954)

-A small pallid pill-millipede rolling into a ball of no more than 3mm in diameter.
-The posterior margin of each body segment is raised into a distinct ridge bearing rows of tubercles and it has eyes comprising a row of 4-5 ocelli (the superficially similar Adenomeris gibbosa and Geoglomeris subterranea are blind).
+Trachysphaera lobata is a small pallid pill-millipede rolling into a ball of no more than 3 mm in diameter.
+The posterior margin of each body segment is raised into a distinct ridge bearing rows of tubercles and it has eyes comprising a row of 4-5 ommatidia (the superficially similar Adenomeris gibbosa and Geoglomeris subterranea are blind).

 Bratton, J.H. (ed.)
 1991.
 British Red Data Books: 3.
 Invertebrates other than insects.
 Peterborough: JNCC.